stripethree/food-formulas/formulas/cream-cheese-chocolate-chip-cookies.md

 * Let the cookies cool for a few minutes on the baking sheet and then transfer to a cooling rack to cool completely.

 ### Notes
 This delicious, egg-free recipe courtesy of Jillian Zilch!
+Yields ~45 cookies.